saminightshift/thameen-london-uk/README.md

 # Project To Do's after go live:

-- Refactor the 60 day limit on new products in './src/lib/utils.js'
-- Better utilisation of styling and applying with Tailwind
-- Finalise CMS - we aren't using graphql for the data from our CMS as we should, this is a high priority item
+- Finalise CMS - we aren't using graphql for the data from our CMS at present, this is a high priority item
-- Refactor nested footer - this should also come from our CMS as it has pages that we will need to refer to such as Careers, Store Locator and more

 ## Custom metafields